I update this page about once a year, it is reasonably current but not up to the minute.

 Before long the Turbo Duo was released and I bought it immediately.
 Ys Book I&II was a pack-in game and I logged many hours on it.
 Then I went after the sequel, different play style but a spectacular experience all the same.
 I didn't know much about this Falcom company except that I thoroughly enjoyed the first two games of theirs that I tried.
 I saw their logo on another game called "Legend of Heroes: Dragon Slayer" and picked it up too.
 Again it was a different style of game and again it was outstanding.

 From that point forward I decided to buy every Falcom game I could find.
 Little did I know that I would wait years in between new releases.
-It's not like they weren't making new titles, so very few of them were making it across the ocean.
+It's not like they weren't making new titles, so very few of them were making it across the ocean in the 1990s.

 Being an American fan of Falcom games is difficult.
 You see new titles launch in Japan and wonder when, or if, you'll ever get to play them in English.
 They don't have a US division and seem content to live without one.
 Instead they've relied on an array of different publishers to translate and ship their games.
 All we can do is hope they choose a competent one who won't butcher things too badly.